An R package for Plasmodium vivax molecular correction via statistical genetic inference of

 The main Pv3Rs function,

-, could be used to estimate the probable cause of recurrent P. falciparum malaria by setting the prior probability of relapse to zero.
-However, the current version of Pv3Rs is suboptimal for P. falciparum molecular correction: genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as reinfection when the probability of relapse is zero a priori (and of recrudescence as relapse when the prior probability of relapse exceeds zero).
+compute_posterior(), could be applied to P. falciparum by setting the prior probability of relapse to zero, but genotyping errors, which are not accounted for under the current Pv3Rs model, are liable to lead to the misclassification of recrudescence as reinfection when the prior probability of relapse is zero (and of recrudescence as relapse when the prior probability of relapse exceeds zero).
+A post hoc diagnostic to identify misclassified recrudescence is presented in Marker sensitivity analysis for model misspecification.

 Notable assumptions and limitations:

-As with any model, Pv3Rs makes various assumptions that limit is capabilities in some settings.
-They are explained in some detail below and summarised in a table.
+As with any model, Pv3Rs makes various assumptions that limit its capabilities in some settings.

 Mutually exclusive recurrent states

-We model recurrent states (relapse, recrudescence, and reinfection) as mutually exclusive.
-Pv3Rs was designed with a view towards clinical trials where study participants are actively followed up frequently and where all detected infections are treated to the extent that post-treatment parasitaemia drops below some detectable level before recurrence, if it occurs.
-In studies where infections persist untreated and/or where events have time to accumulate, the concept of recurrence is ill-defined, and the output of Pv3Rs might not be meaningful.
+Recurrence states are modelled as mutually exclusive, suitable for studies where participants are actively followed up frequently and where all detected infections are treated to the extent that parasitaemia drops below some detectable level before recurrence if recurrence occurs.
+In studies with untreated or accumulated infections, outputs may not be meaningful.

 We do not model all the complexities around molecular correction.
-For example, we do not model any population structure (e.g., household effects) or the failure to capture a low-density clone in the body by a blood sample of limited volume [Snounou and Beck, 1998], nor hidden biomass in the spleen and bone marrow (an alternative source of P. vivax recurrence) [Markus, 2019].
-As with study design above, we urge the user to interpret Pv3Rs’ output conditional on the input.
-For example, we expect Pv3Rs to output probable relapse if a person is reinfected by a new mosquito with parasites that are recently related to those that caused a previous infection, as might happen in household transmission chains.
+For example, population structure, including household effects; failure to capture low-density clones in a blood sample of limited volume [Snounou & Beck, 1998]; and hidden biomass the spleen and bone marrow [Markus, 2019].
+Users must interpret outputs in light of these limitations and in the context of the study and its methods.
+For example, we expect Pv3Rs to output probable relapse if a person is reinfected by a new mosquito but with parasites that are recently related to those that caused a previous infection, as might happen in household transmission chains.

 Sibling misspecification

-We do not model undetected alleles, genotyping errors, or de novo mutations.
-Recall that recrudescent parasites are modelled as perfect clones under Pv3Rs.
+We do not model undetected alleles, other genotyping errors, or de novo mutations.
+Recrudescent parasites are modelled as perfect clones under Pv3Rs.
 As such, the posterior probability of recrudescence is rendered zero by errors and mutations.
 This becomes more likely when there are data on more markers.
-Sensitivity analyses that explore the impact of errors and mutations on recurrence state estimates are merited.
+Marker sensitivity analysis for model misspecification explores the impact of errors and mutations on recurrence state probabilities.

 Interpreting probable reinfection and recrudescence